sajramay/spring-boot-ldap-react/README.md

 ### Jenkins
 Install Jenkins from jenkins.io ensuring that the Pipeline plugin is installed and configure with the [Jenkinsfile](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/) in this repo

+### Terraform

+See the [README.md](terraform/README.md) in the terraform directory for instructions on how to deploy this sample project on AWS using Terraform